Differences between our NEW! Edible Decorating Dusts & Other Dusts or Powders?

 - Sparkle dust produces effects similar to luster dust, imparting color and shine, but the sparkle dust grains are larger than the fine powder of the luster dust.

-- Disco dust has the largest grains of all, and can be compared in size to pieces of glitter.
+the largestgrains of all and can be compared in size to pieces of glitter.
 Disco dust is not subtle, so it works best on pieces that should "pop" and sparkle with a glittery finish.

 Where Can I Buy Luster Dust?